Bringing Science To Separation

 Short Courses

-These short courses are designed specifically for any professional who is working with separating families, to inform you of current terms, theories and up to date research so that you can be more confident and psychologically informed in your practice.
-Each course will introduce you to the theories and also give you ideas and strategies to use in your practice with families.
+OMD short courses are designed specifically for all those working with separating families.
+They are designed to inform you of current terms, theories and up to date research so that you can be more confident in your role.
+All training includes: Access to training recording; Resource Pack and Certificate.

 Understanding Trauma